 What states have elections on Super Tuesday?

-Super Tuesday has colloquially been called the Southeastern Conference (SEC) Primary because of its concentration on Southern states, In 2016, 12 states (Alabama, Arkansas, Georgia, Massachusetts, Tennessee, Texas, Virginia, Colorado, Minnesota, Oklahoma, and Vermont) voted on Super Tuesday.
-Each time, the states that vote on Super Tuesday are slightly different, causing a difference in the amount of delegates candidates can secure on that day in each cycle.
+Super Tuesday has colloquially been called the Southeastern Conference (SEC) Primary because of its concentration on Southern states.
+In 2016, 12 states (Alabama, Arkansas, Georgia, Massachusetts, Tennessee, Texas, Virginia, Colorado, Minnesota, Oklahoma, and Vermont) held their primary elections on this day.
+Every cycle, the states that vote are slightly different, causing a difference in the amount of delegates candidates can secure on that day in each cycle.
 Not all states have announced their 2020 primaries, but the following states have decided on March 3rd: Alabama, California, Massachusetts, Minnesota, North Carolina, Oklahoma, Tennessee, Texas, Vermont, and Virginia.

 Who has won Super Tuesday in the past?